 The Constitution was designed as a practical charter of government, not some kind of puzzle or word-game to be picked apart by creative academics.
 The Amar article, too often, strains to imagine or conjure up potential absurdities in the text, where none necessarily exists in the first place.
 To be sure, the Amars offer powerful policy arguments (with which I heartily agree) against the wisdom of the current succession law.
 But that is not the issue here.

-The Amars also claim the impeachment provisions of the Constitution suggest that members of Congress are not “Officers” for purposes of presidential succession, since the House has never sought to impeach one of its own members (or any sitting senator), and yet the Constitution authorizes impeachment of “all civil Officers of the United States” (Art.
+The Amars also claim the impeachment provisions of the Constitution suggest that members of Congress are not “Officers” for purposes of presidential succession, since no member of Congress has ever been impeached and removed, and yet the Constitution authorizes impeachment of “all civil Officers of the United States” (Art.
 II, sec.
 4).

 Two points seem to dispose of that frivolous objection.
 First of all, again, the limiting words “of the United States” might (at least in some cases) cover only executive officers.
 And as we have seen, those limiting words do not appear in the Article II Succession Clause.
 Furthermore, is it really so clear that members of Congress are not subject to impeachment?
-The fact that none ever have been impeached is likely because of the practical point that each House has the constitutional authority to expel any of its own members, thus rendering impeachment an unnecessary remedy.
+The fact that no member of Congress has ever been impeached and removed is likely because of the practical point that each House has the constitutional authority to expel any of its own members, thus rendering impeachment an unnecessary remedy.

 The Constitution provides (Art.
 I, sec.
 3, cl.
 7) that punishment in cases of impeachment “shall not extend any further than to,” among other things, “disqualification to hold and enjoy any Office … under the United States” (emphasis added).
 One would hope that the clause would include the “office” of senator or representative, or any specific legislative “office” like Speaker of the House.